talmolab/stac-mjx/README.md

 # stac-mjx :rat:
-Implementation of STAC using MJX for GPU acceleration.
-Acceleration is achieved via Jax, which is installed along with the other requirements, below.
+Implementation of STAC using [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html)

 This is part of the VNL project.

-## Requirements
-`stac-mjx` relies on `jax`, which has different versions based on your platform (CPU/GPU/TPU), so build within an environment with `jax` installed.
-Refer to https://jax.readthedocs.io/en/latest/installation.html.

 ## Installation

-Install the rest of the prerequisites.
-There are two ways to install:
+stac-mjx relies on many prerequisites.
+Therefore we suggest installing in a new conda environment.

 ### Conda Environment (`environment.yaml`)